Management of Chemical Substances

 Goals and Results

-In its Environmental Management Activity guideline, Fujikura and its domestic group companies have set a goal of reducing the amount of PRTR substances handled by "improving the emission and transfer volume per unit of sales of major environmentally hazardous substances by 3% or more compared to fiscal 2020 (annual improvement of 1% or more)" in fiscal 2023.
+In its Environmental Management Activity guideline, Fujikura and its domestic group companies have set a target of reducing the amount of PRTR substances handled by "improving the emission and transfer volume of major environmentally hazardous substances per unit of sales by 4% or more compared to fiscal 2020 (annual improvement of 1% or more)" in fiscal 2024.

-The main substances we handle, such as antimony, lead compounds, and bis(2-ethylhexyl) phthalate, are used as additives in plastic and rubber materials.
-In addition, xylene and toluene are used as ink solvents and are contained in gasoline for transportation vehicles.
-In an effort to reduce the amount of these chemical substances emitted and transferred, we are promoting the shift to non-lead and eco-friendly products and to alternative materials.
+The main substances we handle, such as antimony, lead compounds, and bis(2-ethylhexyl) phthalate, are used as additives in plastics and rubber materials.
+Additionally, xylene and toluene are used in ink solvents and are contained in gasoline for transport vehicles.
+In an effort to reduce the amount of these chemical substances emitted and transferred, we are promoting the use of lead-free and eco-friendly products and the shift to alternative materials.

-The volume of Class 1 designated chemical substances handled by Fujikura and its domestic group companies in fiscal 2023 was 116 tons, a 58% improvement compared to fiscal 2020, the volume emitted and transferred was 9.8 tons, a 42% improvement compared to fiscal 2020, and the intensity was 4.3 tons/billion yen, a 45% improvement compared to fiscal 2020, achieving the target.
+The volume of Class 1 designated chemical substances handled by Fujikura and its domestic group companies in fiscal 2024 was 125 tons, a 55% improvement compared to fiscal 2020, the volume emitted and transferred was 9.3 tons, a 45% improvement compared to fiscal 2020, and the intensity was 4.1 tons/100 million yen, a 48% improvement compared to fiscal 2020, achieving the target.

 Trends in emissions and transfer amounts and basic units of Class 1 chemical substances designated by the PRTR Law